sharonzzz/gitskills/README.md

 # gitskills

-Create a new branch is so quick.
+Create a new branch is so quickly and simple.